 A typical amount of training is 75 hours of lectures and 25 hours of clinical experience.
 Every CNA student should receive these components for training.

 Training waivers and reciprocity are possible in Massachusetts.
-You can apply for a waiver if you finished your CNA training program in another state.
+You can apply for a waiver if you finish your CNA training program in another state.
 Students who completed a clinical course in an approved School of Nursing can also apply.
 You can apply through the Nurse Aide Registry program, which oversees all CNAs in the state.

 Subject areas for your CNA class may focus on different aspects.
 Study these topics in your training, as questions may appear about these on your state exams too!

 The CNA exam in Massachusetts has two portions: A knowledge test and a skills test.
-Let's both discuss what you should expect for both parts of the exam.
+Let's discuss what you should expect for both parts of the exam.

 All test takers have to register on Massachusetts CNA TMU©.
 After your initial registration, you are now able to schedule and pay for your exams.